Setting up Authoritative Domain Name Servers

 configure-slave-bind-dns-server-on-ubuntu/

-You have to construct or configure three files on each server; the order in which you do this is unimportant.
-On both the computer with the master name server and that with the slave nameserver, the first step on a Debian-based operating system is to install the bind9 program by issuing the command
+Using Linux Mint 22.2 OS, you have to construct or configure no more than three files on each server; the order in which you do this is unimportant.
+On both the computer with the master name server and that with the slave nameserver, the first step is to install the bind9 program by issuing the command "sudo apt install bind9" without the double quotes.

-Then enter the newly created /etc/bind directory by issuing the command "cd /etc/bind" without the quotes, and there edit or compose your three files.
-The first step is to copy named.conf.local to named.conf.local.ori before you then modify the original.
+Then enter the newly created /etc/bind directory by issuing the command "cd /etc/bind" without the quotes, and there edit or compose your files.
+The first step is to copy named.conf.local to named.conf.local.ori as a backup before you modify the original.

 The named.conf.local file on the computer serving as the master should be modified with a text editor to look as below: